matterandvoid-space/subscriptions/docs/fulcro.md

   hiding a subscription dependency - so refactor it to be another subscription, this way your compute graph will recompute correctly when dependent data changes.

+## Do not use swap!

+In short: always mutate the fulcro state atom as usual: you must use `transact!` to have your UI stay up to date.

+For the best integration the fulcro rule applies: pretend there is no watch on the fulcro state atom.

+You're going to have a bad time if you try to use `swap!` because fulcro caches a component's props on the component insntance so if a parent component uses a subscription but it does not and instead renders its props - its parent will refresh via the reaction firing, but the leaf/child will not because fulcro is rendering its cached props

+TODO:

+show an example of what this looks like

 # No hooks support

 This library currently only supports integrating with fulcro components which produce JavaScript React class components.